Best Tenor Saxophone Mouthpieces

 After our post on the best alto sax mouthpieces for under $150, commenters wanted to know: What about tenor saxophone mouthpieces?
 So here are four picks for the best tenor sax mouthpieces under $200.

 Click below for the video version of this post.

-Here are four recommendations for hard rubber tenor sax mouthpieces that represent the best value within a budget of $200.
-Some of the top saxophone players in the world play on these, and any one of them could be the last saxophone mouthpiece you ever need.
+Here are four recommendations for the best tenor saxophone mouthpieces that represent the best value within a budget of $200.
+They’re all hard rubber, and some of the top saxophone players in the world play on these.
+Any one of them could be the last saxophone mouthpiece you ever need.

 Best Tenor Sax Mouthpieces For Under $200

 Starting Out with a Yamaha 5C Tenor Sax Mouthpiece

 It’s designed to be easy to play and get a sound out across the entire range of the horn.

 These are inexpensive.
 You can pick one up for about $30 on Amazon.

 Start with softer sax reeds like a 2 or 2.5 strength and then start to work up to harder reed strengths from there.